 The largest of the New England states, Maine is something of a last frontier before reaching Canada’s Maritimes.
 The mix of rugged, dramatic coastline, postcard-perfect fishing villages, and watery interior woodlands ensures a complete package for visitors no matter what their agenda.
-The outdoor recreation in Maine is superb, both inland and on the coast.
+Drive scenic Route 1 to uncover superb outdoor recreation, both inland and on the coast.
 But it’s along the sea that this state really shines, from villages like Camden to large cities such as Portland.
 Travelers can get the best of all worlds in this well-endowed, historic state’s attractions.

 Acadia National Park

 The jewel in the crown of Maine’s many natural attractions has to be Acadia National Park.
 Covering 47,000 acres along the coast and much of Mount Desert Island, this wild park combines beautiful New England scenery with convenient public access, bike paths, and hiking trails.
 The historic carriage paths are particularly fun to explore on horseback.
 Park rangers even lead boat tours for a closer (and informed) look at the coastal side of Acadia.
 The quaint town of Bar Harbor is on the doorstep for easy lodging, food, and shopping.
 Address: Acadia National Park, 25 Visitor Center Road, Bar Harbor, ME 04609 Phone: +1-207-288-3338 Website: http://www.nps.gov/acad/index.htm